 One of the biggest challenges of a studio apartment is dividing out space, choosing what fits where most succinctly and drawing clear distinction between various spaces, both physically and mentally.
 The key here is to choose dividers that don’t block sunlight or cut up the square footage, we think.

-Makespace.com say that “When one of your goals is to maximize space, the more practical a solution is, the better.
+Makespace.com say that “When one of your goals is to maximise space, the more practical a solution is, the better.
 Set bookshelves perpendicular to a wall to divide living areas and add valuable storage space in your small apartment.
 The bookshelves don’t have to stretch to the ceiling, but for the sake of illusion and the extra room, go tall”.
 We couldn’t agree more.

-Free standing shelves are ideal partitions that allow natural light to penetrate every room, while still maintaining the privacy of a bedroom from, say, the remaining living space, as well as serving a functional purpose.
+Free standing shelves are ideal partitions that allow natural light to penetrate every room, whilst still maintaining the privacy of a bedroom from, say, the remaining living space, as well as serving a functional purpose.

 There are some clever ways you can create some extra space in your studio apartment involving practical but stylish furniture which boasts hidden storage potential.